 Judge Allows Bolton Memoir To Proceed, Despite Trump Administration Objection

-The release of former national security adviser John Bolton's book, The Room Where It Happened, remains on track after a federal judge on Saturday rejected the Trump administration's request to block its release.
+The release of former national security adviser John Bolton's new book, The Room Where It Happened, remains on track after a federal judge on Saturday rejected the Trump administration's request to block its release.

 Judge Royce Lamberth of the D.C.
-District Court said that Bolton may still be facing legal jeopardy, and that because of a rush to print, it was likely that his book contained classified information.
+District Court said that Bolton may still be facing legal trouble and that because of a rush to print, it was likely his book contains classified information.

 But with hundreds of thousands of copies of the book already out for sale, according to its publisher, the judge ruled that the administration's efforts had come too late.
 "The damage is done," he wrote in a 10-page opinion.